jthegedus/svelte-adapter-firebase/README.md

 <details>
 <summary><code>cloudRunBuildDir</code></summary>

-By default, a Node.js Cloud Run service is output to the directory named after the `run.serviceId` prefixed with a `.` relative to the dir in which `svelte adapt` was executed.
+By default, a Node.js Cloud Run service is output to the directory named after the `run.serviceId` prefixed with a `.` relative to the dir in which `svelte build` was executed.
 IE: `./.${run.serviceId}`.
 So with this config:

 ```json
 // firebase.json